akhilmathurs/libriadapt/README.md

 ### Performance of pre-trained DS2 on Librispeech test sets recorded on different microphones ###

-Below we compare the Word Error Rate (WER) of DS2 on various test datasets.
+Below we compare the Word Error Rate (WER) of the pre-trained DS2 (0.8.2) model on the test datasets from different microphones.
+No finetuning is done on the model in this experiment.

 DS2 has an advertised WER of 0.0597 on the original Librispeech-clean test corpus (`en-us`).
-However, when the same test corpus is recorded on different microphones, the WER increases significantly (as high as 4.5x).
+However, when the same test corpus is recorded on different microphones in the LibriAdapt dataset, the WER increases significantly (as high as 4.5x).

 |                   | Librispeech-clean-test |  Matrix  |  Nexus6  |  PS Eye  | ReSpeaker | Shure    | USB      |
 |:-----------------:|:----------------------:|:--------:|:--------:|:--------:|-----------|----------|----------|